-- The Harbour (SEND base) and the library are all available for vulnerable students to take 'time out' and find support at break and lunch times. - Sporting events, such as Project Ability are used to increase students' health and wellbeing. - Sessions in school with a counsellor and/or a youth worker can be arranged as required. - The TIS (Trauma in schools) Practitioner works with students and liaises with staff and parents as appropriate.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision • The RSHE curriculum is delivered to all students.
+Tutors play a key role in supporting The Harbour (SEND base) and the library are all available for vulnerable students to take 'time out' and find support at break and lunch TACs, Early Support meetings and reviews are supported by a range of agencies. students with pastoral issues and they are supported by the KS3 and KS4 times.
+Additional support for students can be requested from: Directors.Pastoral Teams Sporting events, such as Project Ability are used to increase students' health CAMHS Social Care All staff have received training on the and wellbeing. > YPC Trauma Informed Schools (TIS) programme and there is now a Health Sessions in school with a counsellor and/or a youth worker can be arranged SCIP Worker and Well-being Director and a TIS Practitioner in school.
+Their remit is to as required.
+Dreadnought Aspires support both staff and students.
+Several other members of staff have also The TIS (Trauma in schools) Practitioner works with students and Penhaligon's Friends completed their TIS Practitioner training. liaises with staff and parents as > White Gold Themed assemblies are used to promote important issues. appropriate.
 Students who have previously had support from our TIS practitioner can request follow up sessions.
-Several other members of staff have also completed their TIS Practitioner training.
+Several other members of Remembering Our Roots Individualised support is provided for students as the needs arise.
+Several members of staff have completed training to be Bereavement Champions within school. staff have also completed their TIS Practitioner training.
+Students with specific medical conditions are added to the Medical Needs Register have individual health